Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 #### SWISS-MODEL

 We now shift to homology models of the entire spike protein and start with <a href="https://swissmodel.expasy.org/" target="_blank">SWISS-MODEL</a>.
-We compared each model produced by SWISS-MODEL against the validated structure of the SARS-CoV-2 spike protein (PDB entry: <a href="https://www.rcsb.org/structure/6vxx">6vxx</a>).
+The following table shows the RMSD between each of three structures produced by SWISS-MODEL and the validated structure of the SARS-CoV-2 spike protein (PDB entry: <a href="https://www.rcsb.org/structure/6vxx">6vxx</a>).

 | SWISS MODEL | RMSD |
 |:------------|:-----|